Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Gradually add the sugar and the cream of tartar and keep beating at high speed.
 Add the cornstarch and vanilla extract.
 Beat until stiff peaks form.

 - Pipe the meringue onto the prepared tins.
-First pipe a small circle and then pipe on top of it, around the edges, in order to form a well.
+First pipe a small circle about 1.5-2″ in diameter and then pipe rings on top of it, around the edges, in order to form a well.

-- Put one baking tin in the oven and immediately lower the temperature to 245°F.
+- Put one baking tin at a time in the oven and immediately lower the temperature to 245°F.

-- Bake for 30 minutes, and lower the temperature to about 200°F.
+- Bake for 30 minutes, and then lower the temperature to about 200°F.

 - Bake until the meringue is dry when touched carefully.
 Turn off the oven and open the door halfway.
 Leave the meringues inside to cool down.
 This will prevent the temperature change from being too drastic and causing the meringue to crack.